quiltingcode/pp4-craft-cafe/README.md

 ## Site Structure

-The Review | Alliance site is split up in two parts: **when the user is logged out** and **when the user is logged in**.
-Depending on login status different pages is available for the user.
-When the user is logged out the pages: *about*, *all*, *albums*, *concerts* are avaliable.
-When the user is logged in *about*, *all*, *albums*, *concerts*, *create review*, *view my reviews* and *show profile page* are available.
-If you are logged in as an administrator an *admin area* is available.
-The site has an minimalistic, clean and intuitive design that makes the site easy to navigate for the user.
+The Craft Café site is split up in two parts: **when the user is logged out** and **when the user is logged in**.
+Depending on login status different pages are available for the user.
+When the user is logged out the pages: *Home*, *Food*, and *Craft Workshops* are avaliable from the Navigation Bar menu.
+When the user is logged in *Contact Us*, *Craft Cafe Community*, and *Profile Page* are available.
+If you are logged in as an administrator an *admin* dashboard page is also available.
+The site is intuitive and prompts the user to sign in if they try to access areas which require a user profile.

 Read more about the different choices in the [Features](<#features>) section.